jprokkola/Strutta_repo/README_analysis.md

 For both datasets, models are produced for three response variables:

-1. Activity (proportion of time spent swimming during the trial), modelled using a linear mixed model.
+1. Exploration intencisty (proportion of time spent swimming during the trial), modelled using a linear mixed model.
-2. Boldness (latency to emerge from a shelter), modelled using a frailty model.
+2. Latency to emerge from a shelter, which is inversely related to boldness/risk-taking behavior, modelled using a frailty model.
 3. Exploration tendency (whether the fish entered a separate sector of the arena), modelled using a generalized linear mixed model on Bernoulli-distibuted data.

-Finally, in `Behavdata_analysis.R`, we also calculate correlations between metabolic rate residuals (individual variation) and BLUPS from LMM of activity.
+Finally, in `Behavdata_analysis.R`, we also calculate correlations between log **metabolic rate** - log body mass residuals (individual variation) **and** BLUPS from LMM of **exploration intensity and latency** in the individuals/trials where fish emerged from the shelter.

-The scripts include the analysis, checking assumptions of analysis, and plotting results/predictions.
-Details are included in the script and publication.
+For details see the scripts and manuscript.